Are you looking for ways to rank your company website higher on Google and eventually get more sales and revenue?

 An article by Marketing Land mentioned that marketers are taking a huge interest on influence marketing over the past years to increase awareness for their brand and eventually drive more sales.
 Consumers had already evolved beyond reading about products directly from a brand’s website.
-Search engines and social media channels are are now the first stop to not just to know the details about a particular brand or product, but rather, to check out third party and friend reviews that influence their decision-making.
+Search engines and social media channels are now the first stop to know details about a particular brand.
+It is also where you customers can check out third party and friend reviews that influence their decision-making.
 Therefore, influencers and authorities have carved a crucial niche for themselves by organically linking potential consumers to a particular brand.
 Large corporations are known to indulge in media buys to leverage on these influencers for their brand positioning and to boost their sales.

 SEO is also affected when engaging influencers with huge online followings.
 The following is a probable scenario for your company to improve its SEO ranking through an online authority:

 - Find niche influencers who have high ranking blogs

 - Align topics and themes based on search trends (they can do this for you too)